rigz-lang/rigz/crates/ast_derive/README.md

 # rigz_ast_derive

+**AST Derive is built under the assumption that ObjectValue from [rigz_value](https://crates.io/crates/rigz_value) will be used.**

-Generate a trait, Module impl, and ParsedModule impl for static rigz input at compile time, otherwise modules are parsed and validated at runtime.
+Generate a trait, Object impl, and ParsedObject impl for static rigz input at compile time, otherwise modules are parsed and validated at runtime.

 ## Example